ciastek96/2lb/README.md

-# 2LB Website
+# URO-MK Website - in progress

-Simple website created for 2LB Company, based on Gatsby and SanityCMS.
-I also used Styled-Components and GraphQL.
+Website is creating for my family's company - URO-MK, where I often work when I don't code.
+Based on Gatsby, SanityCMS and Styled-Components.

 ### Getting up and running